Updated: Aug 3

 Hey!
-I am so excited to share with you a tool for collaboration, connection, creation, and curation.
+I am excited to share a collaboration, connection, creation, and curation tool.
 Are you looking for an edtech tool that you can use to curate all your content and teacher finds?
-Maybe you are looking for something to keep all your favorite websites in one place?
-Perhaps you want to have your students create content and show what they know in different ways.
-Well, friends wakelet will not disappoint.
+Maybe you are looking for something to keep all your favorite websites in one place.
+Perhaps you want your students to create content and show what they know in different ways.
+Well, friends, wakelet will not disappoint.
 It is a one-stop tool to create, connect, and curate resources!
-So, let’s jump right in!
+So, let's jump right in!

 What is wakelet?

 Wakelet is a tool that you access for free by creating an account at wakelet.com.
-Once you have a free account you can explore the library of already created wakelet collections or you can start to create your own!
+Once you have a free account, explore the library of already created wakelet collections or create your own!
 Please check out some of my wakelet collections!

 · Will you be using it to collect content or curate materials?